Quotes — price a job and get customer sign-off before the work starts

 Quote list (Billing → Quotes tab, /billing?tab=quotes)

-The Billing page has a Quotes tab that lists all quotes for the shop, ordered newest first.
+The Billing screen has a Quotes tab that lists all quotes for the shop, ordered newest first.
 Each row shows quote number, status badge, customer, vehicle, wrap type, and total.
 Click any row to open the quote detail.
+(Billing lives in the "More" menu.)

-Click the New Quote button (or use the + in the billing tab) to open the dialog.
-Select or create a customer, optionally select or create a vehicle, choose a wrap type, add a title, and add notes.
-The dialog can create a brand-new customer and vehicle on the fly — no need to leave the billing area.
+New Quote dialog Click the New Quote button on the Quotes tab to open the dialog.
+Select or create a customer, optionally select or create a vehicle, choose a coverage (wrap) type, add a title, and add notes.
+The dialog can create a brand-new customer and vehicle on the fly — no need to leave the Billing area.
+Saving opens the new quote's detail page.

 Quote detail page (/quotes/[id])